-CAD tools can be defined as the intersection of three sets: geometrical modeling,
+CAD tools can be defined as the intersection of three sets: geometrical modeling, computer graphics and the design tools.

 - Figure 1.2 shows such definition.
 As can be perceived from this figure, the abstracted concepts of geometric modeling and computer graphics must be applied innovatively to serve the design process. - Based on implementation in a design environment, CAD tools can be defined as the design tools (analysis codes, heuristic procedures, design practices, etc.) being improved by computer hardware and software throughout its various phases to achieve the design goal efficiently and competitively as shown in Fig. 1.2.